ROCK.IT (yacht)

-Design
+Design and description

 ROCK.IT has a length of 60.35 m, a 10.8 m beam, and a draught of 3.3 m.
 The hull is built out of steel while the material of the superstructure is made out of aluminium with teak laid decks.
 The yacht is Lloyd's registered, issued by Cayman Islands.

+ROCK.IT is powered by twin MTU 12V 4000 M53R diesel engines, giving her a combined power of 2280 kW.
+She has a fuel capacity of 120000 L, a water capacity of 24000 L, and a range of 5300 nmi at 12 kn.
+She also features at-anchor stabilizers.

-ROCK.IT accommodates ten guests with four guest staterooms, as well as the owner’s stateroom.
-The thirteen crew members are accommodated by six crew cabins.
-Storage rooms, laundry, the galley and the crew mess are all located on the lower deck.
+ROCK.IT can accommodate up to ten guests with four guest staterooms plus the owner’s stateroom.
+There are six crew cabins that accommodate thirteen crew members.
+The lower deck houses storage rooms, laundry, the galley and the crew mess.

-The yacht has three bars, as well as deck spaces with a variety of dining options.
+The yacht has three bars and a variety of dining options.
 ROCK.IT also has multiple outdoor lounges, including a sun deck with seating and a Jacuzzi flanked by sun pads.